GovTechSG/seed-documentation/faqs/cloudflare-warp-known-issues.md

 <details>
 <summary>5.
 I am unable to access the GCC 2.0 Cloud Management Portal, or a Singapore Tech Stack service.
 Is there a problem with my Government Managed Device?</summary>

 If you are unable to access the GCC 2.0 CMP or a SGTS service, confirm the following before raising a [Support Request](https://form.gov.sg/6099efa30d6a0a0012dff367).
-Before procceding to raise the support request, refer to [Incident support request](raise-an-incident-support-request).
+Before proceeding to raise the support request, refer to [Incident support request](raise-an-incident-support-request).

 *Confirm the following* :
 1. If you have received the successfully onboarded email from DEEP.